praveek/launch.en/help/launch-reference/publishing/hosts/self-hosting-libraries.md

 ## Self-hosting

 If you don't want Adobe to manage your hosted files, you must host them yourself.
-To host your files, you need to get the completed builds from Launch and to be responsible for getting the files through your company's release cycle onto company managed servers.
+To host your files, you need to get the completed builds from Platform Launch and to be responsible for getting the files through your company's release cycle onto company managed servers.

 ### Why use self-hosting?